utdata/icj-class/static-apps/static-02-templates.md

 We're going to rebuild the framework of our Pirate Cove site in a way that we have a index and then a new page for each entry in the Ship's Log.

-The images needs for this project are already there, saved in `src/img/`.
+The images needed for this project are already in the `src/img/` folder.

 ## Review the base file